liebig/cron/README.md

 First we create a route which should be called in an defined interval.

-**NOTE**: We have to protect this route because if someone call this uncontrolled our cron management doesn't work.
+**NOTE**: We have to protect this route because if someone call this uncontrolled, our cron management doesn't work.
 A possibility is to set the route path to a long value.
 Another good alternative is (if you know the IP address of the calling server) to check if the IP address matchs.

 ```
 Route::get('/Cron/run/c68pd2s4e363221a3064e8807da20s1sf', function () {